E4S-Project/e4s-cl/docs/compatibility/software.rst

 :code:`apptainer`, :code:`podman`, :code:`shifter` and :code:`singularity` are supported.
 The :code:`docker` backend can be enabled by installing **e4s-cl** with the :code:`docker` extra feature.

 Most of the container backends have some degree of configuration available to them.
-Configuration is done by setting the values in the corresponding section of the configuration file, or by passing a given environment variable.
+Configuration is done by setting the corresponding values in the :code:`backends` section of the configuration file, or by passing a given environment variable.

 An option passed in the environment will override the same option set in the configuration file.